 Home is a big part of what makes Christmas “the most wonderful time of the year.”
-So when home doesn’t feel like home because of a move or because you’ve moved from it, that can add another level of stress to the holidays.
+So when home doesn’t feel like home because it’s been a tough year or because you can’t be with your family, that can add another level of stress to the holidays.

 Spending Christmas in a new home

 Consider the work it takes to get into a merry mood when you’re approaching your first Christmas living in a new city.
 This is the situation a friend of mine found herself in when her dad started a new job across the country from their home.
 She decided to make the move with her family, but some of her siblings stayed put due to jobs and school.
 So not only was she living in a new place, but, for the first time in a while, her family was separated for the holidays.
 Unsurprisingly, she shared that it didn’t feel like Christmas at all.